-- 3.1: Fundamentals of life and health insurance; Functions of life and health insurance; Mathematical basis of life insurance; Plans of life insurance; Legal aspects of life insurance; Provisions of policies; Selection and classification of risks; Basics of premium construction; Valuation and distribution of surplus. - 3.2: Individual health insurance; uses, types, evolution; Principles of underwriting of life and health insurance - 3.3: Group insurance and superannuation (pension) schemes; Set-up and management of insurance companies. - 3.4: Practical and Applications: Survey of life and health insurance policyholder- Claim studies.
+- 3.1: Fundamentals of life and health insurance; Functions of life and health insurance; Mathematical basis of life insurance; Plans of life insurance; - 3.2: Legal aspects of life insurance; Provisions of policies; Selection and classification of risks; Basics of premium construction; Valuation and distribution of surplus. - 3.3: Individual health insurance; uses, types, evolution; Principles of underwriting of life and health insurance - 3.4: Group insurance and superannuation (pension) schemes; Set-up and management of insurance companies.